sin-1337/CRABS/README.md

 * This method is unsupported in Alpha

 ### User Script (Violentmonkey / Tampermonkey):
-  To install useing the usersceipt method
+  To install useing the user script method
   * click the userscript: [crabsloader.user.js](https://github.com/sin-1337/CRABS/raw/refs/heads/Alpha/crabsloader.user.js)
   * Click the [install] button
   * Reload the Bondage Club tab if you have it open already.